ujjwal95/bloomberg_editorial_classifier/src/eda/named entity recognition/readme.md

 `CARDINAL`:	Numerals that do not fall under another type.

-** Key Observations**
+**Key Observations**

-As we can observe from the above charts, there is some striking differences in the distribution of named entities in the two classes:
+Please refer to the jupyter notebook for the charts.
+As we can observe from the charts, there is some striking differences in the distribution of named entities in the two classes:

 * **Non-Regular Articles** have many more mentions of person names, languages and nationalities as compared to regular articles.
 * **Regular Articles** on the other hand have much more mentions of locations, quantity, time and date.